jitendra01mishra/advanced-terraform-2823489/README.md

 	terraform show -json <out_file_path>.tfplan
 	terraform apply <out_file_path>.tfplan
 	terraform show
-	terraform destroy ---> Never use in production
+	terraform destroy ---> Never use in production.
+Just remove those resources from the tf file and it will be destroyed.

 you can view the state file which is in Json formate which will explains what has changed